brooks-builds/code_of_conduct/README.md

 This is community focused around learning and constantly improving ourselves.
 It is near impossible to do this without allowing ourselves the freedom to fail publicly.
 Brooks models this failing during his streams and all members of the community are encouraged to join in.

-Only though risking failure can we learn how not to fail.
+Only through risking failure can we learn how not to fail.

 ## Growth mindset